Southern Yakutia (Sakha)

 early that morning, also convinced that the time was well spent.
 Boris saw the

-guest off to the road, and then returned to the sitting room looking relieved.
+guest off as far as the road and then returned to the sitting room, looking

-He went on to listen to music from the television for a while but realized shortly afterwards that it
+He went on to listen to music on the television for a while, but realized shortly afterwards that it

 could not elevate his spirits.
 So, he mixed himself a glass of milk, ferreted